-I was recently offer a nice lump-sum of money to put an ad on my site last fall.
+I was recently offered a nice lump-sum of money to put an ad on my site.
 It was an ad for something I do believe in (insurance), it’s just not what I thought my readers would care to see.
 I said no because I find ads to be intrusive, especially when I already have ads schlepping my books.
 According to WordPress, I’ve had this article in “Draft” mode since that time (fall of 2016).
 When I recently saw this great post by our friend Dan at Hip Diggs, I thought it might be time to polish mine up and contribute to the “how minimalists make money” discussion.

 As mentioned by Dan, blogging isn’t a big money-maker.
 Quite the opposite.
 It tends to cost more than it brings in, and that’s not even factoring in time spent writing and farting around with WordPress themes, plugins, and the necessary evil of sharing our well-crafted thoughts on social media.
 Trust me, we all get the irony when we tell people to spend less time online via a Facebook share.